 “That’s good.”
 Larobb ignored her tone, hanging on her every word.

-“You thought it was gonna be her,” Sera realised.
+“You thought it was going to be her,” Sera realised.
 “You can’t be serious…”

 “I guess I may have hoped,” He admitted, avoiding eye contact at all costs.